GreigHuth/ghttpd/README.md

 # G-HTTPD
 Gurgs HTTP server, a cross-platform high performance, multithreaded HTTP response server.
 I wrote this server as part of my dissertation.
 This server is still in its infancy and as such, only supports HTTP 200 requests.
+Also contains a minimal tcp client to test the server with.

 ## Current Features
 - Multithreaded